Cocorico101/Cocorico101/README.md

 - 📫 How to reach me: LinkedIn
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have a degree in Microbiology before I pursue Comp Sci.
---># 💫 About Me: Hey!
-I'm Mai, I am interested in cybersec, software dev and embedded system.
-I like to read books and drink coffee at Higher Ground.